Biomechanics And Sports | Chapter 8 | Class 12 | Notes 2026

 Abduction

 Abduction is a movement that pulls a structure or part away from the midline of the body.
-The muscles which create this type of motion is known as an abductor.
+The muscles which create this type of motion are known as an abductor.

 Abduction of the wrist is also known as radial deviation.